craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Northwestern Central/Regions of NWC/The Old/The Artifacts....md

 < 0 common, 0 uncommon, 2 rare >

 ###### Emerald Liver
-> 'A thick chunk of beautifully clear emerald'
+> 'A thick chunk of beautifully clear emerald.'
 > *Emerald Liver* are a **rare** artifact.
 > A *Emerald Liver* is a passive artifact, and provides six Radiation Reduction.

 ###### Crystal Knee
-> 'A '
+> 'A thick curved piece of clear crystal, bent in such a manner that your first thought while holding it is that this was once a small creature's knee.'
 > *Crystal Knee* are a **rare** artifact.
+> A *Crystal Knee* holds up to three charges

 ##### Electric